twardoch/uubed-docs/docs/quickstart.md

 ---
+layout: default
-title: Quick Start Guide
+title: Quick Start
-keywords: quickstart, installation, setup, getting started
-sidebar: home_sidebar
-permalink: quickstart.html
+nav_order: 2
-summary: Get up and running with QuadB64 in minutes.
-This guide covers installation, basic usage, and common integration patterns.
+description: "Get up and running with QuadB64 in minutes.
+This guide covers installation, basic usage, and common integration patterns."
 ---

 TLDR: This guide is your fast track to using QuadB64.
 It shows you how to install it, encode and decode data, and why it's way better than old-school Base64 for modern search.
 Get ready to make your data smarter and your searches cleaner!